-Where the Offeree is incorporated in a jurisdiction that does not afford compulsory acquisition rights to the Offeror (such as the PRC), the Executive will require the Offeror to put in place arrangements to protect the minority shareholders in order to obtain a waiver from the compulsory acquisition rights condition.
+Where companies incorporated in jurisdictions that do not afford compulsory acquisition rights to an Offeror (such as the PRC) seek delisting following a general offer, the Executive will require them to put in place arrangements to protect minority shareholders in order to obtain a waiver from the compulsory acquisition rights condition.
 The arrangements required to be put in place are intended to provide shareholders with the greatest opportunity to exit their investment and require that:

-i. when the offer becomes or is declared unconditional in all respects, the offer must remain open for a longer period than normally required by Rule 15.3;

-- ii. shareholders who have not yet accepted the offer must be notified in writing of the extended closing date and the implications if they choose not to accept the offer; and - iii. the resolution to approve the delisting must be subject to the Offeror receiving valid acceptances of the offer, which together with purchases (in each case of the disinterested shares) made by the Offeror and its concert parties from the date of the Rule 3.5 announcement until four months after the date of the offer document, amount to 90% of the disinterested shares.
+- i. when the offer becomes or is declared unconditional in all respects, the offer must remain open for a longer period than normally required by Rule 15.3; - ii. shareholders who have not yet accepted the offer must be notified in writing of the extended closing date and the implications if they choose not to accept the offer; and iii. the resolution to approve the delisting must be subject to the Offeror receiving valid acceptances amounting to 90% of the disinterested shares.